EnesKilicaslan/Cheat-Sheet/next-js.md

 Client side data fetching is exactly the same as React.JS, we make the `fetch` request in `useEffect` hook.
 `SWR` is a hook for data fetching suggested by Next.JS

+- We can combine SSR and client side fetching ( for example, we can use client side fetching for filtering/searching) and shallow routing can be used to change the url on the browser.